netia1128/battleship/dtr.md

 **Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):**
 - We will do a new git commit for every test.
-- We will do a new branch/pull request for each sizeable block of code (typically each method).
+- We will do a new branch/pull request for each sizeable block of code (typically each CEO method).
 - We will be working on our code together, so we will work through issues together as they arise.

 **Pomodoro Break Schedule:**